-Devote 30 minutes to this task on a weekly basis.
+Devote 30 minutes to this task every week.
 Make it a commitment and calendar this activity!

 - Place all prescribed and OTC meds and supplements that household members regularly take in the plastic bin or tote.
-The container size will be determined by the amount and size of the bottles of meds on hand.
-This step is only followed the first time because this bin will be the new forever home of all ingestible medicines in the home.
-Use a second plastic tote or bin for all OTC medicines that are NOT taken regularly (like cough syrup, pain killers, allergy medicine, etc.)
+The amount and size of pill bottles on hand determine the size of your container or box.
+This step only happens once because this bin will become the forever home of ingestible medicines and supplements at home.
+You may benefit from a second plastic container for all OTC medicines NOT taken regularly (like cough syrup, pain killers, allergy medicine, etc.)

-- With the label maker or sharpie, write each person’s name or initial, and med intake frequency on each bottle lid.
+- Write each person’s name (or initial) on each bottle lid.
+Include the intake frequency of that product.
 For example, “M 1-am/2-pm” indicates that person “M” takes one of those pills in the morning and two in the evening.
-Repeat this process with all bottles so they are easy to identify by looking at them from the top inside the bin.
+Repeat this process with all bottles to make it easy to identify from the top inside the bin.

-- With the label maker or sharpie, label each side of each pillbox with the name of the person taking the meds/supplements from that box.
-Assign a pillbox to each person taking any medicine and/or supplement on a regular basis.
+- Label each side of each pillbox with the person’s name taking the meds/supplements from that box.
+Assign a pillbox to each person taking any product regularly.

 - Line all pillboxes on your counter or table and open their lids